-We are a clinical-stage biopharmaceutical company, based in Switzerland, with substantial expertise in therapeutics used to treat ocular diseases, engaged in the development of innovative drug candidates which embrace the potential to address many currently eye-related conditions.
+We are a clinical-stage biopharmaceutical company, based in Switzerland, with substantial expertise in therapeutics used to treat ocular diseases, engaged in the development of innovative drug candidates which embrace the potential to address many eye-related conditions.
 Our focus is on advancing therapeutic candidates intended to treat significant and growing ophthalmic diseases which result in vision loss, blindness or reduced quality of life, for which there are currently limited or no treatment options.
-Our clinical portfolio currently consists of OCS-01, our lead development candidate which is currently in two ongoing Phase 3 clinical trials, one involving its use as a treatment for diabetic macular edema ("DME"), and the other assessing its utility to treat inflammation and pain following ocular surgery.
-Our second clinical initiative involves OCS-02, which we anticipate entering into Phase 2b clinical stage in the second half of 2023, the first trial designed to evaluate its use as a potential treatment for keratoconjunctivitis sicca, or dry eye disease ("DED"), and the second clinical trial designed to evaluate its potential as a therapy for the treatment of non-infectious anterior uveitis.
+Our clinical portfolio consists of OCS-01, our lead development candidate in Phase 3 development for diabetic macular edema ("DME") and inflammation and pain following ocular surgery.
+We are advancing the planned OCS-01 DME DIAMOND clinical program into Phase 3 Stage 2, which includes two global clinical trials (DIAMOND-1 and DIAMOND-2) for the treatment of DME, and OPTIMIZE-2, the second Phase 3 trial for assessing the utility of OCS-01 to treat inflammation and pain following ocular surgery.
+Clinical trial startup activities have initiated and we expect first patient first visit for Stage 2 of DIAMOND-1 and for OPTIMIZE-2 in late 2023, while enrollment in DIAMOND-2 is anticipated to begin in early 2024.
+Our second clinical initiative involves OCS-02, for which we commenced Phase 2b clinical trial initiation activities and anticipate first patient first visit in late 2023.
+This Phase 2b trial is designed to evaluate OCS-02 as a treatment for keratoconjunctivitis sicca, or dry eye disease ("DED"), and its potential biomarker precision medicine approach.
+A second clinical trial designed to evaluate its potential as a therapy for the treatment of non-infectious anterior uveitis is expected to follow thereafter.
 Our third clinical candidate is OCS-05, which is a novel neuroprotective agent with potential application in multiple indications, including glaucoma, dry age-related macular degeneration ("AMD") and diabetic retinopathy ("DR").
-We are initially evaluating OCS-05 as a potential treatment for acute optic neuropathy ("AON") for which there is no currently approved therapeutic treatment.
+We are initially evaluating OCS-05 as a potential treatment for acute optic

 Numerous diseases and disorders, many of which represent significant medical needs, are associated with the human eye.
-The National Eye Institute, a part of the U.S. National Institutes of Health, estimates that in the United States, blindness or significant visual impairment impacts more than four million people, including those with vision loss resulting from retinal diseases such as DME, macular degeneration, DR, and retinal vein occlusion("RVO"); disorders caused by swelling and inflammation such as DED, corneal keratitis and uveitis; and glaucoma, among other disease states.
-The global market for therapeutics used to treat eye disease is estimated to have exceeded \$22 billion in 2020, according to industry sources.
+The National Eye Institute, a part of the U.S. National Institutes of Health, estimates that in the United States, blindness or significant visual impairment impacts approximately seven million people, including those with vision loss resulting from retinal diseases such as DME, macular degeneration, DR, and retinal vein occlusion ("RVO"); disorders caused by swelling and inflammation such as DED, corneal keratitis and uveitis; and glaucoma, among other disease states.
+It is estimated that the global spending for ophthalmology therapeutics will reach \$33 billion in 2027, according to an industry source.